soma-web/ropy_robot/README.md

 # ropy_robot
-A line robot steered by an android App
+A robot steered by an android App

 Parts required:
 - ESP32 Joyboard (arduino like)